artvolgin/symptom-covid-challenge/README.md

 ## The Interplay between Policy Interventions and Voluntary Actions for Battling COVID-19.
 ### Multilevel Vector Autoregression Modeling Using the CMU Survey Data.

-The analytical approach for The COVID-19 Symptom Data Challenge.\
+The analytical approach for the COVID-19 Symptom Data Challenge.\
 Prepared by Ekaterina Melianova and Artem Volgin.

 ## R Scripts